luiswirth/bsc-thesis/src/matter/fem.typ

 = Finite Element Methods for Differential Forms

-We have now arrived at the chapter talking about the actual finite element library formoniq. \
+We have now arrived at the chapter discussing the actual `formoniq` crate. \
 Here we will derive and implement the formulas for computing the element matrices of the various weak differential operators in Finite Element Exterior Calculus (FEEC) @douglas:feec-article, @douglas:feec-book.
+Furthermore we implement the assembly algorithm that will give us the final Galerkin matrices
-Furthermore we implement the assembly algorithm that will give us the final Galerkin matrices @hiptmair:numpde.
+@hiptmair:numpde.

 == Variational Formulation & Element Matrix Computation

 There are only 4 types of variational operators that are relevant to the mixed weak formulation of the Hodge-Laplace operator @douglas:feec-book.
-All of them are based on the inner product on Whitney forms @whitney:geointegration, @douglas:feec-article.
+All of them are based on the $L^2$ inner product on Whitney forms @whitney:geointegration, @douglas:feec-article.

-Above all is the mass bilinear form, which really is just the $L^2$ inner product @frankel:diffgeo.
+Above all is the mass bilinear form, which is the $L^2$ inner product @frankel:diffgeo.
 $
   m^k (u, v) &= inner(u, v)_(L^2 Lambda^k (Omega))